KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a program contains invalid Microsoft intermediate language (MSIL) or metadata.
 Generally this indicates a bug in the compiler that generated the program.

-    throw [System.InvalidProgramException]::New("a program contains invalid Microsoft intermediate language (MSIL) or metadata.
-Generally this indicates a bug in the compiler that generated the program.")
+    throw [System.InvalidProgramException]::New('a program contains invalid Microsoft intermediate language (MSIL) or metadata.
+Generally this indicates a bug in the compiler that generated the program.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.InvalidProgramException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.InvalidProgramException.aspx)